jhudson8/smocks/api.md

           type: 'text',
           defaultValue: '999.867.5309'
         }
-      }
-    })
+      },

-    // now define our action for the previous route .action({
+      // now define our action for the previous route
-      id: 'the_action_id',
+      actions: {
+        'the_action_id': {
           label: 'the button label',
           config: {
             yourName: {
               label: 'What is your name?',
               type: 'text',
               defaultValue: 'John Doe'
             }
           },
           handler: function(config) {
             // this is how you access action specific user input var yourName = config.yourName;
             // this is how you access user input created for the route var phoneNumber = this.config('yourPhoneNumber');
             // now I would perform whatever action needs to be taken
             // I would make changes to "state" most likely (more about state later) }
+        }

+      }
     })
 ```